peumali/GettingAndCleaningData/README.md

 # README
 # Assignment: Getting and Cleaning Data Course Project

 This repository contains the files that are required to analyze the dataset "Human Activity Recognition Using Smartphones Dataset - Version 1.0" and the output of the analysis.

+## Dependencies
+The following analysis requires data.table and dplyr packages.

 ## Analysis